Saleh-Shanti/nlp-article/README.md

 - run 2 terminals :

   - npm run build-dev
-  - npm run vuild-prod npm run start
+  - npm run build-prod npm run start

 - Paste a valid article URL into the input field , then the result will appear in the table below the form